vmleon/Oracle-WAF-Demo/README.md

 Origin Management
 ![WAF metrics](./images/06.png)

+---

-## Lab 300: Add TLS termination to your WAF
+## Step 3: Add TLS termination to your WAF

 In order to get the certificate signed by [Let's Encrypt](https://letsencrypt.org/) I used [certbot](https://certbot.eff.org/):